JosePedroDias/parenthood/README.md

 `dot parenthood.gv -Tsvg -O` (for svg)
 `dot parenthood.gv -Tpdf -O` (for pdf)

+`dot` uses ranks in orthogonal dimensions.
+try `neato` and `twopi` engines as well. the results are less predictable but nodes tend to distribute better.

 ## technical remarks

 Using Javascript modules to share the most possible between browser and node.
 If you need to run with without modules, conversion to commonjs or window export is trivial.